Steve Pfauter: Biography

 Steve Pfauter was born to German immigrants and attended Los Alamitos High.
 He joined The Vandals in 1980 and played bass guitar on their debut EP, Peace thru Vandalism.
-Steve Human (A.K.A.
-Human T-shirt, Humann) designed T-shirts for T.S.O.L. and also did art work for the Dead Kennedys.
+Pfauter designed T-shirts for T.S.O.L. and created artwork for the Dead Kennedys.
 He also played bass in the original Los Angeles punk rock band Detox, making two full-length albums which featured six songs he wrote while touring the US and Canada.
 Later he joined Ken All Night Rocker.
 Human also roadied for T.S.O.L. on their first two nationwide tours in 1980-1982.
 Once known for T-shirt designs, he owned his own silkscreen shop at age sixteen.
 He worked in the film industry as a set dresser and worked on productions such as Leaving Las Vegas, High Crimes and Spider-Man 3.